 Charlotte Water is conducting preliminary engineering work along Irwin Creek Tributaries in the Clanton Park/Roseland and Yorkmont neighborhoods for an important wastewater replacement project that will expand the future capacity of the wastewater system in the area.
-Schedule: Construction is estimated to start in early 2020 (construction schedules are subject to change due to weather and other conditions).
+Schedule: Construction is expected to start in May 2020 (construction schedules are subject to change, due to weather and other conditions).

 Sequence of work: The project is divided into four phases:

 To help design the new wastewater pipeline, during this phase subcontractors for Charlotte Water inspect wastewater manholes and the existing wastewater line that will be replaced.
 They also survey existing right-of-ways and other properties that may be impacted by construction.
 Areas along the potential route for the new wastewater line may be marked with temporary flags, ribbons, wood stakes, or spray paint.
 You may see surveyors in the area, as well as traffic control devices that help guide motorists and pedestrians around any lane closures necessary for crews to complete initial inspections.2.
 Design and Permitting